Etowah Water Improvements Project

 Milestone timeline:

 The Etowah Area Water System Improvement Project includes the installation of approximately 14,800 linear feet of 12 and 8-inch water mains, a 500,000-gallon ground level water storage tank, construction of a booster pumping station, access road, and demolition of an existing elevated water storage tank and three existing booster pumping stations.
 The project will increase pressure and fire flow in the area through the use of pressure zone modifications.
-During the course of construction, waterlines in the area have been identified to have issues that could be exasperated by the pressure zone modifications.
-Due to this, additional work will be required in the Etowah area before this project can be completed.
+During the course of construction, waterlines in the area were identified to have issues that could be exasperated by the pressure zone modifications.
+Due to this, additional work on a North Greenwood Forest project and other areas were required in the Etowah area before the project could be fully completed.

 Etowah Water System Improvement Map